NewSpring/Rock-Native/README.md

 **Mac Users:** If you are trying to run an android emulator and the emulator will not start, make sure you are _not_ running Docker for Mac.
 They don't seem to like each other.

 - You must first be running a virtual device (or actual device connected to Android Studio) before attempting to start the project.
 See above instructions if you don't have a virtual device set up.
-- run `yarn android` to start the app on the device.
+- Run `yarn android` to start the app on the device.

 ### iOS
-- run `yarn ios`
+- Run `yarn ios`

 ### tvOS
 - Open the xcode project under `ios/`.